Miles Reid: Awards and honours

 International Congress of Mathematicians in Beijing.
 Reid was awarded the Senior Berwick Prize in 2006 for his paper with Alessio Corti and Aleksandr Pukhlikov, "Fano 3-fold hypersurfaces", which made a big advance in the study of 3-dimensional algebraic varieties.
+In 2023 he was awarded the Sylvester Medal of the Royal Society.

 Personal life

 Reid speaks Japanese and Russian and has given lectures in Japanese.